EloiStree/2024_08_15_StayAliveExercice/README.md

 **FR**: Le but de l'exercice est d'apprendre la programmation en jouant à un bullet hell.
 Tout ce que vous avez est l'interface suivante; le reste, c'est à vous de coder votre survie et de déduire votre environnement.
-Vous pouvez utiliser les casteurs de la classe Physics : [voir ici](https://github.com/EloiStree/HelloUnityKeywordForJunior/issues/70).
+Vous pouvez utiliser les casteurs de la classe Physics pour le décor : [voir ici](https://github.com/EloiStree/HelloUnityKeywordForJunior/issues/70).

 **EN**: The goal of the exercise is to learn programming by playing a bullet hell game.
 All you have is the following interface; the rest is up to you to code your survival and deduce your environment.
-You can use the casters from the Physics class: [see here](https://github.com/EloiStree/HelloUnityKeywordForJunior/issues/70).
+You can use the casters from the Physics class for the stage: [see here](https://github.com/EloiStree/HelloUnityKeywordForJunior/issues/70).

 ``` cs